quii/learn-go-with-tests/iteration.md

     var repeated string
 ```

 as we've been using `:=` so far to declare and initializing variables.
 However, `:=` is simply [short hand for both steps](https://gobyexample.com/variables).
-Here we are declaring a variable only.
+Here we are declaring a `string` variable only.
 Hence, the explicit version.
-The type of this variable is `string`.
+We can also use `var` to declare functions, as we'll see later on.

 Run the test and it should pass.